mikepreis/CPE-203/README.md

 # Texts

 The course textbook is “Big JAVA, Early Objects” by Cay Hortsman, seventh edition.
-Sixth edition and alternate textbooks covering java 8 are acceptable.

 # Syllabus

-- Introduction
-    1. Computer programming
-    2. Compile and run programs
-    3. Compile time vs. run time errors
-    4. Algorithms and Pseudo code
 - Using Objects\
     5. Variables\
     6. Classes and objects\